-The Workgroup recommends an Implementation Date for P419 of 23 February 2023 as part of the February 2023 Release.
+The Panel initially recommends an Implementation Date for P419 of 23 February 2023 as part of the standard February 2023 BSC Release.
 This will allow the SVAA to process declarations from Suppliers before the implementation of CMP308 on 1 April 2023, in line with Ofgem's expectation.